IMPORTANT INFORMATION ABOUT THE PEDIATRIC EMERGENCY CARE

 • seizure, spreading paralysis.

 Important!
-It is not the duty of the Emergency Patient Care Department to take over the tasks of primary care for children.
+It is not the duty of the Pediatric Emergency Centre to take over the tasks of primary care for children.
 Waiting times for emergency care (including ambulance services, doctor's offices and emergency departments) are significantly affected by use with NON-URGENT medical conditions.

 If, with their non-sudden complaints (illness lasting several days or weeks without a sudden deterioration), they use emergency care instead of a family doctor's appointment or organized specialist appointments, this significantly increases waiting times.
 As a result, you may have to wait longer in an emergency department than at a family doctor or specialist surgery.